cory0417/data-science-S2023/challenges/c08-structures-assignment.md

     values of the breaking strength of the alloy, there isn’t induced variability from experimental error or noise.
-The variability is a real one since all the parts made from this alloy cannot have the same molecular composition and it’s expected to show some deviations.
+The variability is a real one since all the parts made from this alloy cannot have the same molecular composition and it would show some deviations.

 # Assessing Structural Safety